-I am an associate creative director of the copywriter variety living in Oakland, California.
+I am an associate creative director of the copywriter variety living in Portland, Oregon.
 I am also the author of two young adult novels, and have been known to write poems when the situation calls for it, as well as when it may not.

 I am a staunch supporter of the Oxford comma.